 • cause of death is unknown• death was sudden and unexplained• medical records or circumstances suggest the death may have been caused by an industrial disease or industrial poisoning• death was violent or unnatural• the person who died was not seen by a Doctor during their final illness within 28 days before death• death occurred during an operation or before the person came out of anaesthetic• death occurred within 24 hours of being admitted into Hospital

 If the Coroner is involved, the funeral must be delayed until they have finished their investigations.
 The Coroner’s Officer will liaise directly with the next of kin, who will be informed of the necessary procedures.

 Please note that if the death has been reported to a Coroner, Registration may not take place until the Coroner gives permission.

 The Coroner may decide that the cause of death is clear.
 In this case:

-• The Doctor signs a medical certificate
+• The Doctor can produce a MCCD

 The Coroner may, in some circumstances, arrange for a post mortem examination to be carried out.
 The Coroner has the legal right to order a post mortem examination.
-A Coroner’s Officer will contact the next of kin and they will explain the reason for their involvement and why a post mortem is necessary.
+A Coroner’s Officer will contact the next of kin and explain the reason for their involvement and why a post mortem is necessary.
 As you will appreciate, there could be delays as a consequence of a post mortem and we do not recommend booking a date for the funeral at this stage.
 The general enquiries number for the Coroner’s office is:

 If the Coroner decides to hold an Inquest